Despical/CommandFramework/.github/README.md

 ## Contributing

 I accept Pull Requests via GitHub.
 There are some guidelines which will make applying PRs easier for me:
-+ Ensure you didn't use spaces!
-Please use tabs for indentation.
++ Ensure you didn't use tabs!
+Please use spaces for indentation.
 + Respect the code style.
 + Do not increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.